jonathanw82/Can_Share/README.md

 For this version of the application I have a restriction that only the person logged in as admin can delete posts, while users can add and edit any post.

-In future releases of the application I will put restriction so that the only user that can delete or edit a product is the user that created it, therefore stopping any malicious activity.
+In future releases of the application I will put in a restriction so that the only user that can delete or edit a product is the user that created it, therefore stopping any malicious activity.

 Currently the application only uses frontend data validation via the form field attributes (maximum of 300 characters in text areas, only accepting valid url, etc.).
 This will limit the amount of data a user can enter, but a user could enter offensive text.